 Purchasing energy-efficient equipment

-All University equipment purchases must be Energy Star-rated for superior energy efficiency (or, if there is no Energy Star rating, equipment must be highly efficient).
+All University equipment purchases must be ENERGY STAR® certified for superior energy efficiency (or, if there isn't a ENERGY STAR certification, equipment must be highly efficient).

 Powering down lights and equipment